histrio/tuxcare-documentation/docs/eportal/README.md

 :::tip Note

-If you are using CentOS 7, starting from version `2.4-2`, it is required to install the `centos-release-scl` package:
+If you are using RHEL7, CentOS7 or any EL7-based distribution, starting from ePortal version 2.4-2, it's necessary to install the `centos-release-scl` package.
+You can do so with the following command:

 ```
 yum install centos-release-scl